KobaKhit/Data-mining-using-NLP/README.md

 # Code and Results

-To see the code and nitty visualization of the LDA model topics check out [this notebook](http://nbviewer.jupyter.org/github/KobaKhit/Data-mining-using-NLP/blob/0a09bd8ddd7bb415d7275caedb92ff7eb7f8c4fe/draft/simple-intro.ipynb#topic=0&lambda=1&term=)
+To see the code and see how to do the nitty visualization of the LDA model topics check out [simple-intro.ipynb](http://nbviewer.jupyter.org/github/KobaKhit/Data-mining-using-NLP/blob/0a09bd8ddd7bb415d7275caedb92ff7eb7f8c4fe/draft/simple-intro.ipynb#topic=0&lambda=1&term=)

 ## Feature Extraction Using Topic  Modelling